-Download a copy of the TEA-Ch2 technical report >
+Download TEA-Ch2 technical report >

 TEA-Ch2 is the new edition of the gold-standard test for attention, which uniquely measures separable aspects of attention.
 TEA-Ch2 has been updated to make the testing process more fun and engaging for the child.